scy/doohan/README.md

     goose up
     revel run github.com/scy/doohan

 Call http://localhost:9000/ to see a list of timetracking entries.
-You can’t insert them right now, though.
-Haha!
-Use something like

-    INSERT INTO entries (description) VALUES ('geez this sucks');

-if you want to add something.
-Yes, adding entries is next on my list.
+To insert them, POST to http://localhost:9000/add and supply a `description` parameter, like:

+    curl -v -d description='trying to get Doohan to work' http://localhost:9000/add

 ## Database stability